DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

 Monitoring in this case means gathering and showing information on how services or machines or containers are running.
-Can be cpu, io, ram, disk use... can be number of http requests,or results of backups.<br>
+Can be cpu, io, ram, disk use... can be number of http requests, errors, or results of backups.<br>
 Prometheus deals with metrics.
 Loki deals with logs.
 Grafana is there to show the data on a dashboard.